NateEag/nateeag.com/pages/music/index.md

 [the Whitaker Center](https://www.whitakercenter.org/) and [the Pennsylvania Renaissance Faire](http://www.parenfaire.com/).

+## Recording

+In April of 2020 I made a goal to record at least one small snippet of music daily.
+I publish those at [noise.nateeag.com](http://noise.nateeag.com).

 ## Arrangement

 I have arranged several pieces for harp and flute, as Hannah and I sometimes